 If you have an employer-sponsored supplement secondary to Medicare, and that policy ends; you’ll reap the benefits of Guaranteed Issue rights.

 When a Medicare Insurance company commits fraud, loses the Medicare contract, misleads you to enroll, or doesn’t meet the Medicare contractual guidelines then find a supplement company with Guaranteed Issue rights.

-Medicare Advantage plan beneficiaries can switch to Medigap if they increased the copayments or premium by 15 percent or more, stopped offering the plan, ends its relationship with your provider, or reduced benefits.
+Medicare Advantage plan beneficiaries can switch to Medigap if they increased the copayments or premium by 15 percent or more, stopped offering the plan, ends their relationship with your provider, or reduced benefits.